larssb/HealOps/ReadMe.md

     - Required PowerShell modules
         * PowerShellGet
             - Minumum viable version: v1.5.0.0.
 If not errors like $psgettemp variable missing will pop-up.

+## Security

+- Find a way to scan HealOpsPackages for potential security issues.
+There is a high trust on these.

 ## Setup and configuration of HealOps